sticky/unreal-vr-template/README.md

 These are the system settings and packages that we know to successfully compile and launch this template.
 As a disclaimer, there may be some flexibility in the versions and packages you choose, but the ones listed below provided the most consistent results for us.

-See the [Installation and Configuration](#installation-and-configuration) section of this document for tips on preparing your environment and notes on potential issues you may experience in the process.
+See the [Setting Up Your Environment](#setting-up-your-environment) section of this document for tips on preparing your environment and notes on potential issues you may experience in the process.

 - Unreal Engine
   - Version: `5.0.2`